France recalls Syria ambassador, vows more pressure

 Syria dominated Lebanon politically and through its intelligence apparatus after the 1975-1991 Lebanese civil war, and the Syrian uprising has deepened the divisions between Syria's foes and allies in Lebanon.

-Hezbollah, the Shi'ite Muslim guerrilla group and political movement, is seen as supporting Syria and Beirut has criticized the Arab League's transition plan.
+Hezbollah, the Shi'ite Muslim guerrilla group and political movement, is seen as supporting Syria and Beirut has criticised the Arab League's transition plan.

 (Reporting by John Irish; Writing by Nick Vinocur; editing by Tim Pearce)